 A below-the-knee amputation (BKA) is the surgical removal of the leg below the knee.

-An amputation below the knee may be done because of:
+An amputation may be done for:

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-During your stay, the hospital staff will take steps to reduce your chance of infection, such as:
+During your stay, staff will take steps to lower your chance of infection, such as:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Diabetes Association